Palestinian Campaign for the Academic and Cultural Boycott of Israel

 The Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI) was launched in April 2004 by a group of Palestinian academics and intellectuals in Ramallah, in the West Bank.
 PACBI is part of the Boycott, Divestment and Sanctions (BDS) campaign.
-The campaign calls for BDS activities against Israel to put international pressure on Israel, in this case against Israeli academic institutions, all of which are said by PACBI to be implicated in the perpetuation of Israeli occupation, in order to achieve BDS goals.
-The goal of the proposed academic boycotts is to isolate Israel in order to force a change in Israel's policies towards the Palestinians, which proponents argue are discriminatory and oppressive, including oppressing the academic freedom of Palestinians.
+The campaign calls for BDS activities against Israel to put international pressure on Israel, in this case against Israeli academic or cultural institutions, all of which are said by PACBI to be implicated in the perpetuation of Israeli occupation, in order to achieve BDS goals.
+The goal of the proposed academic and cultural boycotts is to isolate Israel in order to force a change in Israel's policies towards the Palestinians, which proponents argue are discriminatory and oppressive, including oppressing the academic freedom of Palestinians.

 One of its founders was Omar Barghouti, who is also a co-founder of the BDS campaign.
 PACBI is a member of the Palestinian BDS National Committee (BNC).